kkaushik03/shared-memory-messaging/README.md

 - Joseph Velasquez [xxx@csu.fullerton.edu] CPSC 351-01 Bugfix/Testing
 # shared-memory-messaging

-An implementation of a file transfer mechanism using System V IPC mechanisms shared memory and message queues in C. A "sender" reads a file and writes its contents to a shared memory.
+An implementation of a file transfer mechanism using System V IPC mechanisms shared memory and message queues in C++.
+A "sender" reads a file and writes its contents to a shared memory.
 A "receiver" reads the data from the shared memory and processes it.
 In between, the sender-receiver communication is synchronized using message queues for data integrity and proper sequencing.

 ## Key Features
 - Uses System V shared memory for fast data transfer between processes.